aishu1987/RL-Jan2026-Batch/13Jan2026-C2/RL_Framework_and_Policy_Gradients_Rich/RL_Framework_and_Policy_Gradients_Rich.md

-# RL Framework and Policy Gradients (Rich Formula Version)
+# RL Framework and Policy Gradients

 > This version embeds **formula images** for easy reading in any Markdown viewer (VS Code, GitHub, etc.).